 - Prior to switching load from physical zone pricing to residual metered EDC pricing, EDCs must confirm via a PJM form that all LSEs will be priced at the residual metered EDC and will continue to be priced at the residual metered EDC in the future.
 This form must be provided to PJM by January 15th or at least 30 days prior to the start of PJM's annual ARR/FTR allocation process, whichever is later.
-Implementation will be delayed one year to the following June 1 if all notifications and forms have not been received according to the business rules. - Once a fully metered EDC has elected residual metered EDC pricing for load within its territory, physical zone pricing for load will no longer be available. - Fully metered EDCs with nodally priced load in their territory should immediately use residual metered EDC pricing upon implementation unless contractual obligations prevent them from doing so.
+Implementation will be delayed one year to the following June 1 if all notifications and forms have not been received according to the business rules. - Once a fully metered EDC has elected residual metered EDC pricing for load within its territory, physical zone pricing for load will no longer be available. - Fully metered EDCs with nodally priced load in their territory shall should immediately use residual metered EDC pricing upon implementation unless the EDC opts out on behalf of all non-nodal load in the EDC territory. unless contractual obligations prevent them from doing so. - EDCs that are unable to switch load from physical zone pricing to residual metered EDC pricing are required to opt-out annually via a PJM form on pim.com.
+The form must be provided to PJM by January 1st or at least 45 days prior to the start of PJM's annual ARR/FTR allocation process, whichever is later. - No later than 5 business days after the EDC notification due date, PJM will properly transmit this information to members of the Members Committee, Markets and Reliability Committee, Market Implementation Committee, and Market Settlements Subcommittee.